tenstorrent/tt-exalens/dbd/docs/public/terminology.rst

 .. glossary::

   Server Cache
-    Data communicated with silicon and cached for offline use.
+    Data read from silicon and cached for offline use.